Ryan Tannehill Player Prop Bets for NFL Week 7 | Tennessee vs. Kansas City 10/24/2021

 Season Stats

-- Tannehill has thrown for 1,467 yards (244.5 ypg) to lead Tennessee, completing 63.4% of his passes and recording six touchdown passes and four interceptions this season.

-- He also has 133 rushing yards on 19 carries (plus two rushing touchdowns), averaging 22.2 yards per game on the ground.
+- He has tacked on 133 rushing yards on 19 carries with two touchdowns, averaging 22.2 yards per game.

-- The Titans, who rank ninth in the NFL in points scored, have dropped back to pass 51.1% of the time while running the football 48.9% of the time.
+- The Titans have thrown the ball in 51.1% of their plays from scrimmage this year while staying on the ground 48.9% of the time.
+This offensive attack ranks ninth in the NFL in points scored.

-- Tannehill has thrown 28 passes in the red zone this season, 48.3% of his team's red zone plays.
+- Tannehill has attempted 28 of his 202 passes in the red zone, accounting for 48.3% of his team's red zone plays.

 - Click over to SISportsbook and find the latest player props and odds for Tannehill's matchup with the Chiefs.